-One of the most exciting new features of Chromecast is screen mirroring (or screen casting) for Android devices.
-You can mirror whatever on your Android devices to a TV without using any apps (of course, for non-Nexus devices, you need Chromecast app) including audio.
+One of the most exciting new features of Chromecast is screen mirroring (or screencasting) for Android devices.
+You can mirror whatever is on your Android devices to a TV without using any apps (of course, for non-Nexus devices, you need the Chromecast app), including audio.

-Please note, screen mirroring is different from wireless display that has been introduced to Android since Jelly Bean 4.2.
-Wireless display in Android is using Miracast technology.
+Please note screen mirroring is different from the wireless display that has been introduced to Android since Jelly Bean 4.2.
+Wireless display in Android uses Miracast technology.
 To use this feature, you need a receiver (usually a TV) that supports Miracast.
 Currently, only some high-end smart TVs support Miracast.
-Otherwise, you need get a Miracast dongle/adapter (for example, Netgear Push2TV Wireless Display HDMI Adapter) .
-For the differences between Chromecast and Miracast technology, please read this post: Chromecast VS Miracast: everything you need know about Chromecast, wireless display and screen mirroring.
+Otherwise, you need to get a Miracast dongle/adapter (for example, Netgear Push2TV Wireless Display HDMI Adapter).
+For the differences between Chromecast and Miracast technology, please read this post: Chromecast VS Miracast: everything you need to know about Chromecast, wireless display, and screen mirroring.

 Why screen mirroring with Chromecast is an exciting feature?

 The major drawbacks of wireless display with Android devices include: